szarnyasg/duckdb-web/docs/api/c/api.md

 ### `duckdb_bind_float`
 ---
-Binds an float value to the prepared statement at the specified index.
+Binds a float value to the prepared statement at the specified index.

 #### Syntax
 ---